No (2012 film): International praise

 Review aggregation website Rotten Tomatoes gives the film a 93% rating based on 132 reviews, and an average rating of 7.70/10.
 The website's critical consensus states, "No uses its history-driven storyline to offer a bit of smart, darkly funny perspective on modern democracy and human nature".
 It also has a score of 81 out of 100 on Metacritic, based on 36 critics, indicating "universal acclaim".

 Writing in May 2012, Time Out New York critic David Fear called No "the closest thing to a masterpiece that I've seen so far here in Cannes".
-Variety reviewer Leslie Felperin felt the film had the "potential to break out of the usual ghettos that keep Latin American cinema walled off from non-Hispanic territories. ....with the international success of Mad Men, marketing campaigners should think about capitalizing on viewers’ fascination everywhere with portraits of the advertising industry itself, engagingly scrutinized here with a delicious, Matthew Weiner-style eye for period detail."
+Variety reviewer Leslie Felperin felt the film had the "potential to break out of the usual ghettos that keep Latin American cinema walled off from non-Hispanic territories. ....with the international success of Mad Men, marketing campaigners should think about capitalizing on viewers' fascination everywhere with portraits of the advertising industry itself, engagingly scrutinized here with a delicious, Matthew Weiner-style eye for period detail."

 One of the unique features of the film was Larraín's decision to use ¾ inch Sony U-matic magnetic tape, which was widely used by television news in the 80s.
 The Hollywood Reporter argues that this decision probably lessened the film's chances "commercially and with Oscar voters."
 The Village Voice reviewer commented that the film "allows Larrain's new material to mesh quite seamlessly with c.
 1988 footage of actual police crackdowns and pro-democracy assemblages, an accomplishment in cinematic verisimilitude situated anxiously at the halfway point between Medium Cool and Forrest Gump."

-Criticism at home
+In July 2025, it ranked number 97 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."

+Local criticism

 The film received mixed reviews in Chile.
-Several commentators, including Genaro Arriagada, who directed the "No" campaign, accused the film of simplifying history and in particular of focusing exclusively on the television advertising campaign, ignoring the crucial role that a grassroots voter registration effort played in getting out the "No" vote.
-Larraín defended the film as art rather than documentary, saying that "a movie is not a testament.
-It’s just the way we looked at it."
+Several commentators, including politician Genaro Arriagada, who directed the "No" campaign, criticized the film for oversimplifying history—particularly for focusing exclusively on the television advertising campaign while ignoring the crucial role of grassroots voter registration efforts in mobilizing the "No" vote.
+Larraín defended the film as a work of art rather than a documentary, stating, "A movie is not a testament.
+It's just the way we looked at it."

-In another criticism, a Chilean political science professor asked if one should really celebrate the moment that political activism turned into marketing, rather than a discussion of principles.
+In another critique, a Chilean political science professor questioned whether it was appropriate to celebrate the moment when political activism gave way to marketing, rather than a principled debate.